opeolluwa/backend-for-humans/src/module_3/common_operating_systems.md

 ## The mac Operating system

-macOS is an Apple-owned open source software that powers all apple computers.
+macOS is a proprietary operating system owned by Apple.
+It is closed source — meaning the code behind it is not publicly available — and it powers all Apple computers.

 ## Windows Operating system

-The Windows operating system is a closed source --- proprietary software, owned, managed and distributed by Microsoft.
+The Windows operating system is also a proprietary software, owned, managed, and distributed by Microsoft.

 [^uses-of-android]: <https://www.spiceworks.com/tech/tech-general/articles/android-os/>